 Full information on each mineral is in Elements > Pastures, Soils and Animals.
-Correct minerals in feed and supplementation are both essential for animal health and high levels of production.
-Deficiencies frequently lead to health problems, such as lice and ticks affecting them, metabolic problems, etc.
+Correct minerals in feed and supplementation are both essential for animal health and high levels of their production.
+Deficiencies frequently lead to health problems.

 Soluble minerals were then fed to all animals on the farm, and the next year, as shown here, all heifers were well grown, but the rough hair and dry noses show that more salt is needed.